 Here are some of the actions you can take to make sure that you’ll successful that we took from Brian Dean:

-Why not creating a free course for every topic you have on your program?
+Why not create a free course for every topic you have on your program?
 This way, users will get quality content from you, you’ll build brand awareness, and they will be intrigued by your digital program.
 This is something that LinkedIn does very well.
 You can even award them a Digital Badge or Certificate by the end.

 Now, focusing on TikTok.

-TikTok is still growing platform, with a lot of space to explore.
+TikTok is still a growing platform, with a lot of space to explore.
 Its algorithm is one of the best that exists on social media, and one that benefits the user and the creator.
 The reason being that TikTok is based on presenting videos without you having to follow someone first.

 To keep this short, here’s what we want you to try on TikTok:

 For Instagram and Facebook, you must keep in mind that these are purely entertainment platforms.
 People come here when they are bored, to take a break from work or other obligations and just think about something else.

 LinkedIn is the professional platform.
 If you decide to go ahead with LinkedIn, here’s a few ideas you can try out:

 Lastly, we have one suggestion for you that can be used in all of these platforms: Digital Badges.